MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

 ## 11. Redeploy the function app to include database code

-1. In Visual Studio Code, select the Azure logo to open the **Azure Explorer**, then under **Functions**, select the deploy icon to begin the deployment process.
+1. In Visual Studio Code, select the **Azure Explorer**, then under **Functions**, select the deploy icon to begin the deployment process.

     :::image type="content" source="../media/functions-extension/visual-studio-code-function-redeploy-to-azure.png" alt-text="Partial screenshot of Visual Studio Code, showing the Azure explorer with the Functions deploy icon highlighted.":::